 Soprano, "KEELY FUTTERER, a native of Arkansas, is charging up the ladder of vocal-music prominence."

-Keely is active in concert work, covering Renée Fleming for the world premiere of Kevin Puts’ Letters from Georgia with the Eastman Philharmoia; was soloist for Mahler’s Symphony IV also with the Eastman Philharmoia, and performed Barber’s Knoxville: Summer of 1915 with the Arkansas Symphony Orchestra.
-Futterer has also sung numerous other oratorio and concert engagements such as the Mozart Requiem (Rochester Lyric Ballet); Mozart Missa brevis (St. Thomas' Episcopal Church); Handel's Messiah , Orff's Carmina Burana, and Brahms' Deutches Requiem , as well as scenes and aria concerts around the United States, China, and Italy.
+A passionate interpreter of concert work, Ms. Futterer has covered Renée Fleming for the world premiere of Kevin Puts’ Letters from Georgia with the Eastman Philharmonic, was soloist for Mahler’s Symphony IV also with the Eastman Philharmonic, and performed Barber’s Knoxville: Summer of 1915 with the Arkansas Symphony Orchestra.
+She has also sung numerous other oratorio and concert engagements such as the Mozart Requiem, Mozart Missa brevis , Handel's Messiah , Orff's Carmina Burana, and Brahms' Deutches Requiem , as well as scenes and aria concerts around the United States, China, and Italy.
 In 2019, Ms. Futterer had the great honor to work the Lynx Project on their Autism Advocacy Concert Series, where she performed the world debut of two song cycles, both written expressly for her voice.